Phosphine oxides

 Phosphine oxides are phosphorus compounds with the formula OPX3.
 When X = alkyl or aryl, these are organophosphine oxides.
 Triphenylphosphine oxide is an example.
 An inorganic phosphine oxide is phosphoryl chloride (POCl3).
+The parent phosphine oxide (H3PO) remains rare and obscure.

 Structure and bonding

 Tertiary phosphine oxides

 Tertiary phosphine oxides are the most commonly encountered phosphine oxides.
 With the formula R3PO, they are tetrahedral compounds.
 They are usually prepared by oxidation of tertiary phosphines.
 The P-O bond is short and polar.
 According to molecular orbital theory, the short P–O bond is attributed to the donation of the lone pair electrons from oxygen p-orbitals to the antibonding phosphorus-carbon bonds.
 The nature of the P–O bond was once hotly debated.
 Some discussions invoked a role for phosphorus-centered d-orbitals in bonding, but this analysis is not supported by computational analyses.
 In terms of simple Lewis structure, the bond is more accurately represented as a dative bond, as is currently used to depict an amine oxide.